kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This document describes both commands that a platform administrator uses and commands that a platform user uses.

-Most of these executables require that the kcp server be running and that `kubectl` is configured to use the kubeconfig file produced by `kcp start`.
+Most of these executables require that the space provider be running and that `kubectl` is configured to use the kubeconfig file produced by that space provider.
 That is: either `$KUBECONFIG` holds the pathname of that kubeconfig file, its contents appear at `~/.kube/config`, or `--kubeconfig $pathname` appears on the command line.
 The exceptions are the bootstrap script, [the kcp control script that runs before starting the kcp server](#kubestellar-ensure-kcp-server-creds), and the admin commands for deploying KubeStellar in a Kubernetes cluster.

-**NOTE**: most of the kubectl plugin usages described here certainly or potentially change the setting of which kcp workspace is "current" in your chosen kubeconfig file; for this reason, they are not suitable for executing concurrently with anything that depends on that setting in that file.
+**NOTE**: most of the kubectl plugin usages described here certainly or potentially change the setting of which kubeconfig context is "current" in your chosen kubeconfig file; for this reason, they are not suitable for executing concurrently with anything that depends on that setting in that file.
 The exceptions are the admin commands for deploying